gianniskts/C-Data-Structures-and-Algorithms/README.md

 More information about the [acutest library](https://github.com/mity/acutest)

 ## Future work
-Creating simple programs (main functions) as use examples for all the modules.

-☑️ __Some modules have been made in collaboration with [Myrto Iglezou](https://github.com/Myrto-Iglezou)__. ☑️
+☑️ __Implement more algorithms and broaden the documentation__. ☑️

 ---

-© Konstantinos Nikoletos | 2021
+© Giannis Kotsias | 2022